 I always think it’s strange that we’re far more likely to insure our houses than our income that pays for the house.

-If you’re a single person and don’t live with your family, losing your ability to earn an income will mean having to rely on the Disability Support Pension which is not much more than $940 per fortnight.
+If you’re a single person and don’t live with your family, losing your ability to earn an income will mean having to rely on the Disability Support Pension which is not much more than a maximum of $950 per fortnight.
 If your independence is important to you, get income protection insurance.
 If you’re the parent of an adult child, pay your offspring’s policy for them if you don’t want them moving back home with you.

 You might be reading this thinking to yourself that the story I have made up about having a broken neck is a bit far fetched or that it won’t happen to you.
 I’d like to point out the person with the broken neck in the photo on the right is a friend of mine.
 She sustained her injuries in a car accident, which she suffered after I had written the hypothetical story above.
 She was in the passenger seat when the unknown driver of an oncoming car decided to play chicken.
 Her neck was broken by the airbag which went off after the driver of her car took the option of swerving and unfortunately ploughed into a tree.
 Sometimes really bad things can happen to really good people, and change their lives in an instant.

 Fifteen weeks later, as you are crossing the road on your first day back at work, you are hit by a bus and go into a coma.
 Two weeks later you die, never having regained consciousness.
 Unfortunately there is one area where you have not insured yourself to the amount you should have – life insurance.
 The small amount of life insurance you had with your super fund is only just enough to cover your funeral costs and provide for your two dependent children for 12 months.
 This is not a good situation as it means the kids, and whoever now raises them, will suffer financially.
 If you had taken out a separate life insurance policy, this could’ve seen your kids looked after until they were old enough to look after themselves.